CrossR/rockbox_db_py/README.md

    and that the metadata for each file is correct.
 If you find any issues with the metadata, please report it as an issue on GitHub, and I will try to fix it.

+# TODO / Other Ideas

+ - Full GUI, such that you can just select an input / output folder and it will do everything for you.
+This is a work in progress, and I will probably do this once the core functionality is working well.

+ - We can actually insert metadata from other sources...so we could somewhat easily insert last.fm play counts, ratings, etc. into the database, via some API calls.

+ - Experiment with further changes to the database, alongside changes to the Rockbox database config file.
+Much older versions of similar code makes reference to enabling multiple values for some fields (i.e. multiple artists, multiple genres for a song, etc.), which would be interesting to experiment with.
+This would require changes to the Rockbox user database config file though, to help it filter out the new duplicate entries (or at least I believe that is the the case).
+This is something I haven't looked into yet, but it would be interesting to experiment with.